Animesh-Parashar/x402-gateway/README.md

 - billing dashboards
 - centralized payment logic

-The middleware does **not** process or settle payments itself.
+The gateway **does not process or settle payments**.
-It relies on an external **x402-compliant facilitator** to verify that a payment has already been accepted.
+Instead, it delegates payment verification to an external **x402-compliant facilitator** and enforces access based on that verification.

-This package is intended to be embedded into existing backends.
+This package is designed to be embedded into existing backends.

 ---